 For an entry-level turntable, the LP60BT has a solid build design that’s designed to last and give you hours and hours of enjoyment.

 We went over the importance of keeping your records clean, but the actual turntable should be clean too.
 This is where a removable dust cover comes in handy.
 It’s a clear plastic dust cover that you can leave up or down during usage.

-When you’re not planning on using your turntable for a few days, make sure to flip the dust cover back down so you keep dust and other debris off of the die cast aluminum platter.
+When you’re not planning on using your turntable for a few days, make sure to flip the dust cover back down so you keep dust and other debris off of the die-cast aluminium platter.

 Bluetooth Performance – Are There Any Compatibility/Lag Issues?

 You have the option to connect external speakers both using the Bluetooth connection or the standard analog audio jack (RCA outputs).
-For a pair of studio monitors like the M-Audio BX5 D2s, you’ll need to use the RCA output cable adapter that is plugged into the back of the LP60BT.
+For a pair of powered speakers like the M-Audio BX5 D2 Studio Monitors, you’ll need to use the RCA output cable adapter that is plugged into the back of the LP60BT.

 If You Don’t Have Wireless Speakers…

 If your speakers don’t have wireless capabilities, you’ll also need to use the included 3.5 mm to RCA adapter for listening to that way.
 Some people prefer using a wired connection because it tends to have better sound quality than a Bluetooth connection.
 (If you’re someone who wants to go fully retro, that might be another reason to listen with a wired connection.)